mrevoke/mrevoke/README.md

 ## 🎓 Education

 **Lakshmi Narain College Of Technology**
-*(Nov 2021 - June 2025)*
 - Bachelor of Technology in Computer Science Engineering
-- CGPA of 8.6
+- CGPA of 8.67
 - Bhopal, India

 ## 💼 Experience

+### Gamic
+**Mobile Developer (Flutter) | Remote** *(Aug 2024 – Present)*
+- Developed the frontend of the blockchain-based Gamic app using the Flutter framework.
+- Integrated Firebase for real-time data syncing and cloud storage, enhancing app reliability by 25%.
+- Collaborated with backend teams to ensure seamless blockchain integration and optimized API interactions, resulting in a 20% improvement in data transaction speed.
+- Ensured cross-platform performance, leading to a 30% increase in user engagement and reducing development time by 50%.

+### Pyramid Developers
+**Mobile Application Developer | Remote** *(Apr 2023 – Sept 2023)*
+- Built and maintained cross-platform Flutter applications, focusing on responsive UI design.
+- Collaborated effectively with remote teams to ensure timely project delivery.

+### Young India (YI)
+**Mobile Application Developer | Bhopal, India** *(Jan 2023 – Mar 2023)*
+- Developed an inclusive educational app for underprivileged individuals.
+- Used Android (Java) for rapid development and integrated multiple APIs for efficiency.

 ### AICTE Idea Lab
 **Mobile Application Developer (Team Lead) | Bhopal, India** *(Oct 2022 – Dec 2022)*
 - Created cross-platform mobile applications using Flutter and Dart.
 - Utilized Android Studio (Java) for development, meeting project deadlines successfully.
 - Delivered presentations to share project progress, updates, and findings.

-### Young India (YI)
-**Mobile Application Developer | Bhopal, India** *(Jan 2023 – Mar 2023)*
-- Developed an inclusive educational app for underprivileged individuals.
-- Used Android (Java) for rapid development and integrated multiple APIs for efficiency.

-### Pyramid Developers
-**Mobile Application Developer | Remote** *(Apr 2023 – Sept 2023)*
-- Built and maintained cross-platform Flutter applications, focusing on responsive UI design.
-- Collaborated effectively with remote teams to ensure timely project delivery.

 ## 🚀 Projects

 ### Solopreneur